 Fisher-Price confirmed they are aware of the reported fatalities since the sleeper was introduced in 2009, but the company does not believe that the accidents were caused by the product, saying medical and health conditions were identified as the cause of death, and that the product was used “in a manner contrary to the safety warnings and instructions.”

-Joe Lyon is an Ohio product liability attorney and catastrophic injury lawyer reviewing Rock N Play recall accidents, Fisher Price Lawsuits and consumer safety claims for plaintiffs nationwide.
+Joe Lyon is a product liability attorney and catastrophic injury lawyer reviewing Rock N Play recall accidents, Fisher Price Lawsuits and consumer safety claims for plaintiffs nationwide.

 Warnings have come and gone, and yet reported infant deaths continue, demonstrating the necessary recall may have only come too late.
 The product is equipped with a three-point harness restraint, though is not always utilized by consumers.